trietvo3105/Object-tracking-with-Flownet/README.md

 1. Load the mask of the reference frame (usually the first frame in the sequence)
 2. Computing the optical flow between
-    - the current frame t and the reference frame $t_1$ (in direct integration), or
+    - the current frame *t* and the reference frame (in direct integration), or
-    - the current frame and the reference frame then concatenate the computed flow to
+    - the current frame *t* and the previous frame *t-1* then concatenate the computed flow to the previously integrated flow between frame *t-1* and reference frame (in sequential integration)
+3. The mask of the current frame is the mask of the reference frame propagated to the current frame via the estimated flow between it and the reference frame.

-We benchmark 3 approaches for optical flow estimation: FlowNet, Deepflow, and Farneback.
+For optical flow estimation, we benchmark 3 approaches: FlowNet, Deepflow, and Farneback.

 ## 1. Flownet